Gypsy46n2/Elementals/README.md

 *   **Expanded Ranching**: More buildings (Fences, Barns) and interaction types.
 *   **Deeper Genetic Traits**: More complex inheritance patterns and unique mutations.
 *   **Elemental Magic**: More elemental types (Earth, Air) and complex tile reactions.
+*   **Expanded Map Generation** I plan to rework the basic map generation to create a tesselating pattern with varying noisemaps for different biomes and map types to explore